-Ben enjoyed a good quality of life for six years after being diagnosed with ECD.
+Ben enjoyed a good quality of life at Redwings for six years after being diagnosed with PPID.

-There are several medications available to help manage hormone production, but only one is licensed and available through veterinary prescription.
-It contains pergolide, which tries to restore the balance of hormones in the body by mimicking the nerves that control the pituitary gland.
 The medication is in tablet form and is usually given once a day.
 This long-term treatment can be costly - but if the horse responds well, it is possible to reduce the daily dose over time.
 A vet will give specific advice on which medication is suitable based on the horse's individual needs.

-Prevention of ECD symptoms should be factored in to the horse's routine management.
+Prevention of PPID symptoms should be factored into the horse's routine management.
 Clipping the long, thick coat - especially the underbelly and upper limbs - will ensure the horse feels cooler and more comfortable.
-Regular baths will be appreciated as they help with skin care (and eliminate odour from excess sweating!)
+Regular baths will be appreciated as they help with skin care (and eliminate odour from excess sweating!).

 Preventative health care is particularly important because of the horse's poor immune system.
-Worming, farriery, dentistry and all vaccinations should be kept up-to-date.
+Worming, farriery, dentistry and all vaccinations should be kept up to date.
 Even normally minor problems such as nasal discharge should be investigated as a matter of urgency.
 Be vigilant for any signs of upper respiratory tract disease and dermatitis - and bathe the eyes with warm water regularly to help prevent conjunctivitis.